James F. Holderman

 James F. Holderman (born 1946) is a former United States district judge of the United States District Court for the Northern District of Illinois.

 Early life, education, and career

 Born in Joliet, Illinois on May 30, 1946, Holderman received a Bachelor of Science degree in agricultural science from the University of Illinois in 1968, and a Juris Doctor from the University of Illinois College of Law in 1971.
-He then worked as a law clerk to Judge Edward Joseph McManus of the United States District Court for the Northern District of Iowa from 1971 to 1972.
+He then worked as a law clerk to Judge Edward J. McManus of the United States District Court for the Northern District of Iowa from 1971 to 1972.
 He was an Assistant United States Attorney in Chicago, Illinois from 1972 to 1978.
 He was in private practice as a litigator in Chicago from 1978 to 1985.

 Federal judicial service

 On February 25, 1985, Holderman was nominated by President Ronald Reagan to a new seat on the United States District Court for the Northern District of Illinois created by 98 Stat.
 333. He was confirmed by the United States Senate on April 3, 1985, and received his commission on April 4, 1985.
 He served as Chief Judge from 2006 to 2013.
 Holderman assumed senior status on December 31, 2013.
 He retired from active service on June 1, 2015.